Members

 Sarah graduated 1st-class MSci Theoretical Physics, obtaining the

 Raymond Flannery prize (for top student in Applied Mathematics or Theoretical Physics) and the William Blair Morton prize (for best undergraduate research project).
-She joins the group in Oct 2021.
+She joined the group in Oct 2021.
+She is a member (PhD representative) of the Institute of Physics Ireland Committee .

 • Dr David Waide

-• Dr Chris Emerson: graduated PhD in Pharmacy 2020; primary supervisor Dr Jonathon Coulter (QUB Pharmacy); second supervisor Dr Dermot Green
+• Dr Chris Emerson: graduated PhD in Pharmacy 2020; primary supervisor Prof. Jonathon Coulter (QUB Pharmacy); second supervisor Dr Dermot Green.

 • 2022/2023: Holly Lavery